and edited by: Dr. Safaa

 Physicians do not recommend performing routine PSA evaluation for prostate

-localized cancer and markedly decreased the frequency of metastatic disease at diagnosis.
+However, all agree that screening programs have allowed the early detection of localized cancer and markedly decreased the frequency of metastatic disease at diagnosis.

 Symptoms of Prostate cancer

 Early prostate cancer often does not cause symptoms.
 But prostate cancer can cause any of these problems:

 - A need to urinate frequently, especially at night;